Edward Winterhalder: Career

+A television show titled Heavy Duty Bikers, slated to be filmed in the United Kingdom, is in development with The Hunger Games producer Jim Miller and Winterhalder as of July 2025.
+Set in the world of outlaw bikers in northern England, the show is based on six of British author Iain Parke's novels and will credit Jim Miller, Henry Cole (presenter), Graham Spencer, Winterhalder and Parke as executive producers.

+In May 2025, a television show titled Quebec Biker War is in development.
+The series is based on Winterhalder's two-volume autobiography Searching for my Identity and his non-fiction book The Assimilation, co-authored with Wil De Clercq.
+The scripted drama will depict events related to the Quebec Biker War, a violent conflict between rival outlaw motorcycle clubs in Canada during the 1990s and early 2000s.

 Since 2005, Winterhalder has authored or co-authored books, and produced television shows about the Harley-Davidson biker culture.
-He is the creator/executive producer of Steel Horse Cowboys: Leather, Chrome & Thunder, Real American Bikers: War Dogs MC, Biker Chicz and Living on the Edge: Riding with the Vietnam Vets Motorcycle Club in Pennsylvania, and is the subject of a feature-length documentary movie that was being filmed in 2015 and 2016 in Pennsylvania, Michigan and Dubai.
+He is the creator/executive producer of the Quebec Biker War, Steel Horse Cowboys: Leather, Chrome & Thunder, Real American Bikers, Biker Chicz, and Living on the Edge: Riding with the Vietnam Vets Motorcycle Club in Pennsylvania television shows, and is the subject of a feature-length documentary movie that was being filmed in 2015 and 2016 in Pennsylvania, Michigan and Dubai.

 Winterhalder is a consultant to the entertainment industry for television shows and feature films that focus on the biker lifestyle, has appeared in TV shows on National Geographic aka Nat Geo (US, Australia, UK & New Zealand), History Television (Canada), the History Channel (US & Australia), Global TV (Canada), Prime TV (New Zealand), and the AB Groupe (France, Switzerland, Austria, Belgium, the Netherlands and southwest Germany), and has been interviewed on Fox News Channel, the O'Reilly Factor hosted by Bill O'Reilly, ABC Nightline, MSNBC's NewsNation with Tamron Hall, Inside Edition, and CBC.